opengeospatial/geoapi/branches/3.0.x/README.txt

                   early feedback from implementors we will occasionally issue a milestone release.
                   For details please visit the http://www.geoapi.org/ project website.

-  geoapi-pending  Contains work in progress.

   tools           Used for generating some special pages for javadoc.

-  examples        Examples used as part of the guidelines for turning a specification into Java
-                  interfaces.
-The same example is shown for a range of tradeoffs from a simple immutable interface, through to data objects and finally objects with event notification.

   conformance     A test suite for testing vendor implementations.